FAQ

 Why would I give my money to a Community Foundation and not directly to a charity?

 Money given directly to charity is generally spent on everyday needs, which is essential income for the charity sector.
-Increasingly however, New Zealanders are also considering giving to their chosen causes in a more strategic way, with longevity.
+Increasingly, New Zealanders are also considering giving to their chosen causes in a more strategic way, with longevity.
 This is where the local Community Foundation comes in.

-Your charity gift will be professionally invested with the income from the investment flowing back to your cause(s) of choice as a revenue stream, forever.
-Over time, it means that your gift will deliver far more income to your chosen causes.
+Funds are professionally invested with the income from the investment flowing back to donor cause(s) of choice as a revenue stream, forever.
+Over time, it means that giving delivers more income to local causes.

-And, because your local Community Foundation is in touch with changeable community priorities, and who is doing great work, it means that your gift can be steered towards the greatest community needs and opportunities at any one time.
+And, because your local Community Foundation is in touch with changeable community priorities, and who is doing great work, it means that donor gifts can be steered towards the greatest community needs and aspirations at point in time, enabling giving to remain relevant for the long term.

 Tairawhiti Voyaging Trust